carlssonnp/Optimizing-Email-Marketing/README.md

 1. Avoiding overfitting.
 If I generated my parameter estimates using the entire dataset, then restricted the dataset to the desired characteristics, and finally calculated the link-clicked rate, I would be likely be overfitting, because my estimate of the improved link-clicked rate would be based upon the same sample that generated the beta coefficients.
 To deal with this, I created a test-train-split, with 50% of the data in each of the train and test splits.
 I chose this split because I was worried that in the end, when I restrict the test set to characteristics positively associated with link-clicked rate, I might not have a large enough sample to make a significant conclusion.
 Therefore I opted to have the test set be relatively large for this model.

 2. Unbalanced classes.
 I had to take into account the extreme imbalance of the dataset; as noted above, only 1 in 50 observations were positive (meaning a link was clicked).
+I considered three approaches for this.
-To do this, I utilize the SMOTE (Synthetic Minority Over-sampling Technique), in which new observations of the minority class are created, with features interpolated from the existing minority observations.
-This is a better technique than simply oversampling from the minority class, as the learned model would then overfit to the specific examples of the minority class present in the train set.
-After using SMOTE on the train set (this is important, as performing SMOTE before the train-test split could lead to test set leakage), the train set was exactly balanced.
+    1. SMOTE (Synthetic Minority Over-sampling Technique).
+This technique creates new observations of the minority class, with features interpolated from the existing minority observations.
+This can be preferential to simply oversampling from the minority class, as the learned model would then overfit to the specific examples of the minority class present in the train set.
+The drawback, of course, is that data is created that doesn't actually exist.

+    Due to its interpolative nature, SMOTE is designed to work with continuous features, and if used with dummy variables will result in synthetic observations with values between 0 and 1 for what should be binary variables.
+I thus opted not to use SMOTE.

+    2. Random majority under-sampling with replacement.
+With this method, random observations from the majority class are chosen, with those not selected discarded from the analysis.
+This balances the data but has the main limitation of throwing out data.
+I built a model using this, and noticed that depending on the observations that were chosen, sometimes the beta coefficient for 'hour of day: 24' would have a huge standard error; even worse, sometimes the model wouldn't run at all, giving me a singular matrix error.
+After digging a little deeper, I discovered why this was happening.
+It turns out that of the 100,000 total emails, only 69 were sent at hour 24.
+So when doing the random under-sampling, sometimes it would happen that none of the emails sent at hour 24 were included in the sample.
+The resulting feature matrix thus had all 0s for that column, and was not full rank.
+Logistic regression solvers wont work for singular feature matrices, so this was an issue.
+Even if a few emails from hour 24 were included in the sample, the feature matrix was close enough to singular that it still posed problems for the solver, giving me huge variance estimates.

+    With this in mind, I decided not to use random under-sampling, as I wanted a model that would work with the granularity of my time measurements.

+    3. Random minority over-sampling with replacement.
+With this method, random observations from the minority class are added to the sample.
+This has the advantage of neither discarding data (under-sampling) nor artificially creating new data (SMOTE).
+However, the downside is that the model can overfit to the minority samples present in the data.
+I chose this method to build my model because of the limitations discussed earlier with 1. and 2.

 3. String coded categorical variables.
 I dummified hour of day (I considered it categorical rather than continuous to allow for a non-monotonic time effect), user country, email length, email type, and day of week.